 The ISLA Gift Cambridge at Churchill College was first conceived in partnership with Imani Jeffers (U15) to help address the historic underrepresentation of Black UK students at Cambridge University and to encourage more applications to Churchill and Cambridge.
-Now in its second year, the initiative has already benefited five current students and three offer holders.
-Winners have received financial awards ranging from £100-£200, as well gaining access to mentoring from Churchill alumni.
+Now in its third year, winners have received financial awards ranging from £100-£200, as well gaining access to mentoring from Churchill alumni.
 Applications for current students are now open for the next round of Awards which will be made in November.

-Imani is still very much involved with the ISLA initiative at the College, which she fits in alongside a busy role in UX Research at the John Lewis Partnership, and a passion for music (she has an EP coming out soon!).
+Imani is still very much involved with the ISLA initiative at the College, which she fits in alongside a busy role in UX Research at the John Lewis Partnership, and a passion for music.
 You can read the full story of Imani and the ISLA Gift below.